A Rapidly Advancing Business Destination

-With the current GDP growth of around 6.8%, Vietnam is considered one of the countries in ASEAN that show the strongest economic performances.
-This growth rate is expected to remain until 2020, thanks to major contributors that include the service and industrial sectors.
+With the current GDP growth of around 7.72%, Vietnam is considered one of the countries in ASEAN that show the strongest economic performances.
+This growth rate is fueled by strong exports and consumer spending.

 The country is also known for its low labour costs.
 Compared to many regions or countries around the globe, the average salary of the workforce in Vietnam is much lower.
 In big cities such as Hanoi and Ho Chi Minh City, the minimum salary is VND 4,180,000 (USD 180).
 In rural areas, salary can be as low as VND 2,920,000 (USD 126) per month.

 Other than strong economic growth, surging young population, and low labour costs, the government has shown efforts to support both local and foreign investments, so that the country can become investment heaven for all investors.
 Among the efforts, Vietnam is a member of the WTO, ASEAN and signed the EU-Vietnam Free Trade Agreement and EU-Vietnam Investment Protection Agreement, and the new Trans-Pacific Partnership.